jeffqchen/9DIN2VGA/README.md

 **IMPORTANT**

- *The plastic of the plug pin header is weak against heat and should not be heated for more than a few seconds in one go.
+ *The plastic of the plug core is weak against heat and should not be heated for more than a few seconds in one go.
 Try to cool it down between soldering by blowing air on it.*

  ----